luismsgomes/qtlm/doc/ReadMe.md

 The training process will create a directory named `train_${DATASET}_${LANG1}-${LANG2}_${TRAIN_DATE}`, which would be `train_ep_en-pt_2015-02-12` for the previous example.
-Several files and sub-directories within the current directory, so generally *you want to run this command on a newly created directory*.
+Several files and sub-directories within that directory.
 For example, when training models for English-Portuguese, the following files and directories are created:

     .